 If your card has been used without your permission and your provider refuses to reimburse you, this article will show you how to get your money back.

 As soon as you notice an issue with a transaction, you should contact your credit card provider.
 Send whatever information you have to your card provider that could assist and check websites on ScamAdviser.com.
 In this case, you can know what happened.

 If you can prove that you were in a completely different area from where the transaction took place, passing that information on to your provider may assist in addressing the issue.

 Assist your card provider by submitting whatever information it requests so that it can investigate your claim.

 If your card is stolen, you may use this letter form to request a refund from your card provider.
-Also, scam alert for Crypto businesses can be solved with your request.
-You can call us for solving the problem.
+Also, scam alerts for Crypto businesses can be solved with your request.
+You can call us to solve the problem.

 2Escalate your complaint